DigitalPainting/DigitalPainting/README.md

   * Automated Drone Navigation - see `Scripts/Agent/DroneController`
   * [Mark Interesting Things](./Assets/Digital%20Painting/Docs/InterestingThings.md) in the scene to be explored by the drone
+  * Pluggable Day Night Cycle support
-  * Basic Day Night Cycle support
+    * Basic Day Night Cycle included
   * Easily add the Digital Painting asset to your own scene

 ## Getting Started